Perspective | When Black athletes protest, they’re doing emotional labor

 In her U.S. Open run that concluded Saturday, tennis champion Naomi Osaka wore a different protective mask before each of her matches, bearing the names of Black men, women and children who died in encounters with police or were killed by alleged racist violence.

 These athletes make their living playing sports — scoring touchdowns or hitting winners — but that’s not the only work they’re doing.
-They’re performing emotional labor that’s not often asked of athletes who are not minorities, balancing the expectations of performing on the field with the obligations of their activism — accepting the obligations, and the costs, of being more than just sports heroes.
+They’re performing emotional labor that’s less-often asked of athletes who aren’t of color, balancing the expectations of performing on the field with the obligations of their activism — accepting the obligations, and the costs, of being more than just sports heroes.

 Long before LeBron James recast Fox News host Laura Ingraham’s “shut up and dribble” rebuke into the “More Than an Athlete” mantra, Black athletes have embraced the duality of their profession and their convictions.
 From the gathering at the Cleveland Summit in 1967 in support of Muhammad Ali’s stand against serving in the Vietnam War to Mahmoud Abdul-Rauf’s 1996 NBA national anthem boycott, Black athletes have consistently taken on the role — the job — of leveraging their platforms in sports to fight injustice.